North Sealand - the perfect place for Castles, Culture and Coastline

 Tisvildeleje by Gitte Kennedy

-Beyond the city the area of North Sealand is an easy addition to a holiday offering fascinating castles, historic monasteries, world class museums, picturesque fishing villages and some of the finest white sandy beaches along the coastline that is known as the ‘Danish Riviera’.
+Beyond Copenhagen, the area of North Sealand is an easy addition to a holiday offering fascinating castles, historic monasteries, world class museums, picturesque fishing villages and some of the finest white sandy beaches along the coastline that is known as the ‘Danish Riviera’.
 Using its very efficient infrastructure of trains, cycle paths and quiet country roads getting around is as easy going as the Danes themselves.

 Art and Archutecture